 Do you feel drained, struggle with focus, or notice your drive slipping during perimenopause?
-These changes are some of the most common perimenopausal symptoms, and they can feel frustrating.
-As the body moves through the menopause transition, hormones fluctuate, which often disrupts energy, mood, sleep, and intimacy, leaving many women searching for support that goes beyond standard solutions.
+These common symptoms can feel frustrating.
+Hormone fluctuations during the menopause transition disrupt energy, mood, sleep, and intimacy.
+This volatility drives many women to search for support beyond standard solutions.

-Researchers are now studying how bioactive peptides, short chains of amino acids that act as cellular messengers, may influence this stage of life.
-Early studies suggest potential roles in hormone signaling, energy support, recovery, and even sexual vitality.
+Researchers are now exploring bioactive peptides and their influence during this stage of life.
+These short chains of amino acids act as cellular messengers.
+Early studies suggest they play roles in hormone signaling, energy support, recovery, and sexual vitality.

 Discover Kisspeptin from Peptide Works, a peptide linked to reproductive signaling and brain pathways that may influence attraction and desire.